luction97/luction97/README.md

 # 💫 About Me:
-Desarrollador Full Stack especializado en backend con Java y Spring Boot. <br>Tres años de experiencia profesional en el desarrollo y mantenimiento de aplicaciones web escalables y en la migración a microservicios y nuevas tecnologías.
-Actualmente, estoy ampliando mis conocimientos en otros lenguajes como Python.<br>
+Full Stack Developer specializing in backend development with Java and Spring Boot.
+Three years of professional experience in developing and maintaining scalable web applications, as well as in migrating to microservices and new technologies.
+Currently, I am expanding my knowledge in other languages, such as Python.<br>

 # 💻 Tech Stack: